Sumer16/oscuro/README.md

 ## About Oscuro

 Oscuro is a Obscura clone developed using React Native & Expo.
-It gives pro camera functionalities to a device's camera by using the popular React Native Vision Camera package.
+It gives pro camera functionalities to a device's camera for taking photos & videos by using the popular React Native Vision Camera package.
 It works on both iOS & Android.

 <!--
 ## Screenshots